 Order of Possession - I have reviewed all documentary evidence and accept that the Tenants have been served with notice to end tenancy as declared by the Landlord.
-The notice is deemed to have been received by the Tenants on October 5, 2010, the fifth day after it was mailed, and the effective date of the notice is October 15, 2010, pursuant to section 90 of the Act.
+The notice is deemed to have been received by the Tenants on October 10, 2010, and the effective date of the notice is October 20, 2010, pursuant to section 90 of the Act.
 I accept the evidence before me that the Tenants have failed to pay the rent owed in full within the 5 days granted under section 46 (4) of the Act.